-Glen Coe is a steep-sided valley climbing steadily south east from the village of Glencoe on the sea-loch, Loch Leven.
+Glen Coe is a steep-sided glen climbing steadily south-east from the village of Glencoe on the sea-loch, Loch Leven.
 It eventually emerges from its enveloping mountains onto the wet plateau of Rannoch Moor ten miles away and at an altitude of over 1,000 feet.

 Glen Coe is famous for two main reasons: its topography and its history.
 The name probably means narrow glen and for the sheer majesty of mountain scenery there is little to beat it anywhere.
 The north side of the glen is closely hemmed in by the jagged edge of the Aonach Eagach ridge, usually thought to be the most challenging ridge scramble in mainland Scotland.